 Now I sell the Okanagans' original local kombucha.
 It is still made in small batches though so I can retain that good energy in it that everyone liked.
 If you out grow certain things too much, its just not the same quality.

 I make food & lifestyle programs for my amazing clients who struggle with weight, who can't make the changes they need and need coaching on eating the way they know they need to.
-I do one-to-one work but also have an online program that is changing lives, aptly titled Change Makers.
+I do one-to-one work and offer a signature program called Change Makers.

 Points in the Journey